 It is important that we learn to speak affirmatively about ourselves and others.
 Usually, right after someone says “can’t” then they say something like…”because I’m not strong,” or “I’m too fat,” or “I’m not good enough.”
 We know you are amazing in so many ways, so we’ll help you get in the habit of speaking kindly to yourself.
 Remember, your body is listening to everything you say.
 Part B of this rule, is you can only say negative things about others when they are present.
 Then it’s not gossiping.
 Google what Maya Angelou says about gossiping.
 It’s life changing!

 Flight Rule #3 – Be grateful you have two legs to stand on.

 Always stand on both legs evenly.
-Not doing so can creates scoliosis and strains ligaments and tendons in your hips and knees.
+Leaning into one hip creates scoliosis and strains ligaments and tendons in your hips and knees.
 Standing strong on your own two legs is also a symbol to remember the shoulders of everyone you are standing on.
 Remember your ancestors.
-Remember all the people in your life that have helped you get to where you are and thank them.
-Gratitude is a wonderful habit, but cultivate it while you stand on both legs!
+Remember all the people in your life that have helped you get to where you are now.
+Gratitude is a wonderful habit, but cultivate it while you stand on both legs! 😉

 Flight Rule #4 – Do not compare yourself to others.

 Some students might climb all the way to the top their first class.
 It may take you awhile.
 It’s all good.
 Let go of comparing because you end up either “They’re better than me,” or “I’m better than them.”
 Either side is not a happy place.
 Our classes are physical and mental fitness.
 Someone said, “Comparison is the thief of joy.”